 Start with one matter.
 Pick a residential leasehold purchase, run the title and lease review through an AI tool alongside your normal workflow, and compare the output.
 That single test will tell you more than ten vendor demos.

-Writford gives every new account free messages to start, no credit card required.
+Writford gives every new account free messages to start.
 You can run a live matter through it, see the AI review of the title, the drafted enquiries, the CDD file, and the matter ledger in one place, then decide whether to subscribe.

-You can start free with no credit card from the app, or take a look at how matter management works and how AI fits into research and drafting on our research and features pages.
+Take a look at how matter management works and how AI fits into research and drafting on our research page.
+Try Writford free for 14 days, no credit card required, or see a feature overview.